ChunYen-Chen/Calab-new-web/README.md

 * clean the warning from the map

 ### Optimizations
+* Redesign the first page
+* Add the about to the scrolling animation
 * sort button of publucation?
 * a fold navbar e.g. (member => prof, RA, PHD...)
 * check the mobile version (include the css setting)